Njong392/Abbreve/CONTRIBUTING.md

 ## Remarks

-If something is missing here, or you feel something is not well described, either directly open a PR or ask in one of the [Community platforms](Discord link or Discussions link if any).
+If something is missing here, or you feel something is not well described, either directly create a PR or [create an issue](https://github.com/Njong392/Abbreve/issues).